Venezuelans

-Venezuelans (Spanish: venezolanos) are the citizens identified with the country of Venezuela.
-This connection may be through citizenship, descent or cultural.
+Venezuelans (Spanish: venezolanos) are the people identified with the country of Venezuela.
+This connection may be through citizenship, familial ties or culture.
 For most Venezuelans, many or all of these connections exist and are the source of their Venezuelan citizenship or their bond to Venezuela.

-Venezuela is a diverse and multilingual country, home to a melting pot of people of distinct origins, as a result, many Venezuelans do not regard their nationality with ethnicity, but with citizenship or allegiance.
-Venezuela as Argentina and Brazil, received most immigrants, during 1820s to 1930s Venezuela received a major wave of 2.1 million European immigrants, being the third country in Latin America to have received Europeans, behind Argentina and Brazil.
+Venezuela is a diverse and multilingual country, home to a melting pot of people of distinct origins.
+As a result, many Venezuelans do not equate their nationality with ethnicity, but with citizenship or allegiance.
+From the 1820s to the 1930s, Venezuela received 2.1 million European immigrants, the third most in Latin America, behind Argentina and Brazil.

 Historical and ethnic aspects

 Pre-Columbian period

-Writing was not used in pre-Columbian times, a historical stage where various groups began to move throughout the Americas, thus making it difficult to find evidence of the people who began to populate this land.
+Writing was not used in pre-Columbian times, a historical stage where various groups began to move throughout the Americas, thus making it difficult to find evidence of the people who began to populate the land.
 However, archaeological excavations show evidence of certain periods that were taking place on the continent.

 Venezuela was probably first settled by humans 16,000 years ago, due to migration flows from other indigenous cultures of America, from the south to the Amazon, from the west through Los Andes and north by the Caribbean Sea.

 There are four periods of diversity that develop in the current Venezuela, which also entering a new period, it did not mean the end of the previous.

 The first migrations to the continent were probably from East Asia to 15,000 years.
 C. These early migrants (called forth by the generic name "Indians") came at first to be located in North America, later moving to the territory of present Venezuela.

 During this period, various mammals were disappearing by climatic changes already beginning to take place from 5000 years ago, so the population in the mainland, starts to move towards the coast and spread to some nearby islands, trying to find new feeding alternatives.